debbie-herridge/trivia-quiz/README.md

 # Subject based triva quiz

-This quiz is created to test your knowledge on different subjects using a API generator to ensure the questions are new each time.
+This simple quiz is created to test the users knowledge on specific subjects.

+There is a a choice of four subjects:
+- General Knowledge
+- Mythology
+- History
+- Geography

+It has been built using HTML, CSS and Java, therefore it is interactive and responsive to the users inputs and choices.
+The quiz maintains a nude tone and simple theme, with subtle hints of colour to indictate whether the user gets a question right or wrong.

 To view the deployed website click [here](https://debbie-herridge.github.io/trivia-quiz/)